stellar/js-stellar-sdk/README.md

 ```

 ## Documentation
-Documentation for this repo lives inside the [docs folder](./docs).
+Documentation for this repo lives in [Developers site](https://www.stellar.org/developers/js-stellar-sdk/learn/index.html).

 ## Contributing
-For information on how to contribute, please refer to our [contribution guide](./CONTRIBUTING.md).
+For information on how to contribute, please refer to our [contribution guide](https://github.com/stellar/js-stellar-sdk/blob/master/CONTRIBUTING.md).

 ## Publishing to npm
 ```